Eliminater74/SCEWIN/README.md

 SCEWIN is a tool to modify BIOS NVRAM variables including options that are not visible through UEFI.
 As far as I know, it is exclusively shipped with MSI Center.
 This repository was created to provide the SCEWIN binaries without installing the MSI bloatware so that you don't have to.

+## Disclaimer

+This project is NOT owned, supported or endorsed by [American Megatrends (AMI)](https://www.ami.com).
+Improper use could cause system instability.
+Use at your own risk.

 ## Usage

 1. Run the ``Export.bat`` script to export NVRAM setting values to ``nvram.txt``